eldoy/mongocore/README.md

     read: all
     write: app

-  # This field will be called when you write models.featured.count
+  # This field will be returned when you write models.featured.count
-  # If the field doesn't exist, the call will ask the database
+  # Remember to create an after filter to keep it updated
   models_featured_count:
     desc: Models featured count
     type: integer